finnito/Science/content/12ess/as91192/homework.md

 Most questions also indicate "_[a] diagram may assist your answer_", and this is backed up by moderator comments.

->  Candidates who created and annotated diagrams to support their answers showed a deeper understanding of the questions that those who did not. - [2015 Assessment Report](https://www.nzqa.govt.nz/nqfdocs/ncea-resource/reports/2015/level2/science.pdf)
+>  "Candidates who created and annotated diagrams to support their answers showed a deeper understanding of the questions that those who did not" - [2015 Assessment Report](https://www.nzqa.govt.nz/nqfdocs/ncea-resource/reports/2015/level2/science.pdf)

 ### Laying out Answers